High-contrast random composites: homogenisation framework and new spectral phenomena: Higher regularity of the corrector

 \section{Higher regularity of the corrector}

-In order to prove higher regularity of the corrector we need to recall special versions of two well-known results: the Poincar\'e-Sobolev inequality for perforated domains and the reverse H\"older's inequality.
+In order to prove higher regularity of the corrector we need to recall special versions of two well-known results, namely the Poincar\'e-Sobolev inequality for perforated domains and the reverse H\"older's inequality.
 We begin with the former.

-The Poincar\'e-Sobolev inequality provided in Lemma \ref{l:poincare-sobolev} is valid for a more general family of perforated domains $\R^d\setminus \OO_\o$ than considered in this paper.
-Namely, in Lemma \ref{l:poincare-sobolev} we assume that $\OO_\o$ is the set of inclusions satisfying Assumption \ref{kirill100}, but we do not make the assumption that $\OO_\o$ is generated by a dynamical system from a probability space.
+The Poincar\'e-Sobolev inequality provided in Lemma \ref{l:poincare-sobolev} is valid for a more general family of perforated domains $\R^d\setminus \OO_\o$ than those considered in this paper.
+Namely, in Lemma \ref{l:poincare-sobolev} we assume that the set $\OO_\o$ satisfies Assumption \ref{kirill100}, but we do not make the assumption that it is generated by a dynamical system on a probability space.
 We still keep the notation $\OO_\o$ and $\OO_\o^k, k\in \N,$ for the set of inclusions and the individual inclusions, respectively.
-Also, the number of inclusions may be finite.
+In addition, we admit sets ${\mathcal O}_\omega$ comprising a finite number of inclusions.

 \begin{lemma} There exist $C>0$ and $m>1$ such that for any $f\in W^{1,p}_{loc}(\R^d\setminus \OO_\o)$, $R>0$, one has